 - Cannot legally work in Canada*

-- 2 of your shifts will fall on the four days that the stages are open (between Thurs evening to Monday noon)
+- Two of your shifts will fall on the four days that the stages are open (between Thursday evening to Monday noon)

 Showtime Staff (Paid):

-- Staff typically work 12 hour shifts daily for the duration of the festival.
+- Staff shifts are between 8 and 12 hours for the duration of the festival

 - These positions are filled by seasoned, dedicated staff who come to the festival for the work experience and the satisfaction of working hard and enjoying the festival with their crew